eea/copernicus_quality_tools/README.md

 ```
 nano .env
 ```
-The .env file looks like this:
+Edit the .env file to look like this:
 ```
 WPS_PORT=5000
 WPS_DIR=/mnt/wps